 See The Parliament Buildings

-Great for visitors and locals is the BC Legislature Parliament Building across from the harbor.
+Great for visitors and locals is the BC Legislature Parliament Building across from the harbour.

 Christmas in Victoria at Craigdarroch Castle